soilwise-he/SoilWise-documentation/tech/docs/technical_components/transformation.md

 # Transformation and Harmonisation Components

-These components make sure that data is interoperable, i.e. provided to agreed upon formats, structures and semantics.
-They are used to ingest data and transform it to common standard data, e.g. in the central SWR format for soil health.
+These components make sure that data is interoperable, i.e. provided to agreed-upon formats, structures and semantics.
+They are used to ingest data and transform it into common standard data, e.g. in the central SWR format for soil health.

-The specific requirements these coomponents have to fulfill are:
+The specific requirements these components have to fulfil are:

 - The services shall be able to work with data that is described explicitly or implicitly with a schema.
 The services shall be able to load schemas expressed as XML Schemas, GML Application Schemas, RDF-S and JSON Schema.
 - The services shall support GML, GeoPackage, GeoJSON, CSV, RDF and XSL formats for data sources.